Serbia in the Middle Ages: War periods

 In 680 the Bulgars settled on the Balkans and allied with the more numerous Slavs living in the region, forming an independent and well organized political entity, the First Bulgarian Empire in 681.
 The major expansion of Bulgaria began in the first half of the 9th century when they attacked Constantinople and conquered numerous Slavic tribes on the Balkans (Guduscani, doubtful, and Timočani, which fled to the Frankish controlled areas in the west, Praedenecenti in c.
-825, Merehani - all of which disappeared from history afterwards), so as the remnants of the Avars in the Pannonian plain.
+825, Merehani – all of which disappeared from history afterwards), so as the remnants of the Avars in the Pannonian plain.
 By acquiring the Morava Valley and Belgrade, they came in contact with the Serbs.
 Because of the ensuing Bulgarian-Serbian relations, the reign of prince Vlastimir can be determined with greater certainty.
-According to the DAI, Presian I, Khan of Bulgaria, attacked the Serbs during his reign (Bulgar–Serb War (839–842)) in order to "subdue them".
+According to the DAI, Presian I, Khan of Bulgaria, attacked the Serbs during his reign (Bulgar–Serb War (839–842)) to "subdue them".
 Unlike the tribes on the east, Vlastimir decided to stand the ground and not to lead Serbs to the west.
 Aside from the Bulgarians, he was surrounded by the Franks on the entire north, west and southwest side, including the vassal Zachlumia.
 He tried to strengthen his position by connecting with the subordinated Travunija, marrying his daughter into Travunija's ruling family.
 However, after the three years-long warfare, Presian didn't gain any territories and, additionally, lost the majority of its army.

 Vlastimir died c.
 850 and Presijan in 852.
 Serbian throne was inherited by Vlastimir's sons, Mutimir, Strojimir and Gojnik.
 According to the conventional inheritance rules of the period, the state was probably administratively divided in three, but Mutimir held the "ruling right" as the eldest one.
 Presian's son and successor, Boris I of Bulgaria, decided to avenge his father, and attacked Serbia again, instigating the Bulgar–Serb War of 853, though the warfare is variously set by the historians in 854, 858, 863–864, 870 or even in the 880s.
 The war was also part of the larger skirmish in the region, which included the Bulgarian expansion in the direction of the central Danube Valley and the Byzantine efforts to weaken the Bulgarian-Frankish alliance against the Great Moravia and cultural turning of the Bulgarians to Rome.
 The Serbian army led by Mutimir and his brothers was again victorious, capturing the leader of the Bulgarian army, and Boris' son and heir, Vladimir of Bulgaria and 12 boyars.
 This pressured Boris to reluctantly agree to a peace treaty.
 As a guarantee that his son and the others will be freed, Boris asked for the Mutimir's sons to accompany the prisoners to the border.
 Mutimir sent his two younger sons, Bran and Stefan, while the eldest and heir to the throne, Pribislav, was precautionary kept at home.
 Pleased with the release of his son, Boris gave them "lush gifts", while the Serbian princes gave to Boris "two slaves, two falcons, two dogs, and 80 furs".